Auckland Ferry Terminal: Major remedial work

 Between 2009 and 2010, Auckland Regional Transport Authority carried out major remedial work on the wharf structure, which had not had such work done since construction.
 The initial works found some parts of the structure in worse shape than expected, as saltwater had slowly infiltrated the reinforced concrete.
 Initial urgent works were expected to finish in 2009.

+Ferry terminal redevelopment

+Auckland Transport invested $42 million creating six new ferry berths with charging infrastructure for electric ferries.